-What you can do to help prevent a cross-connection.
+What can I do to help prevent a cross-connection?

 Without the proper protection something as simple as a garden hose has the potential to contaminate or pollute the drinking water lines in your house.
-In fact, over half of the country's cross-connection incidents involve unprotected garden hoses.
-There are very simple steps that you, as a drinking water user, can take to prevent such hazards:
+In fact over half of the country's cross-connection incidents involve unprotected garden hoses.
+There are very simple steps that you as a drinking water user can take to prevent such hazards, they are:

-- Never submerge a hose in soapy water buckets, pet watering containers, pool, tubs, sinks, drains, or chemicals. - Never attached a hose to a garden sprayer without the proper backflow preventer. - Buy and install a hose bibb vacuum breaker on every threaded water fixture.
+- NEVER submerge a hose in soapy water buckets, pet watering containers, pool, tubs, sinks, drains, or chemicals. - NEVER attached a hose to a garden sprayer without the proper backflow preventer. - Buy and install a hose bibb vacuum breaker in any threaded water fixture.
 The installation can be as easy as attaching a garden hose to a spigot.
-This inexpensive device is available at most hardware stores and home-improvement centers. - Identify and be aware of potential cross-connections to your water line. - Buy appliances and equipment with a backflow preventer. - Buy and install backflow prevention devices or assemblies for all high and moderate hazard connections. - Call Peter Martineau Jr. at 978-874-5572 for more information about cross connections or for a free hose bibb vacuum breaker.
+This inexpensive device is available at most hardware stores and home-improvement centers. - Identify and be aware of potential cross-connections to your water line. - Buy appliances and equipment with backflow preventers. - Buy and install backflow prevention devices or assemblies for all high and moderate hazard connections.

-If you are the owner or manager of a property that is being used as a commercial, industrial, or institutional facility you must have your property's plumbing system surveyed for cross-connection.
+If you are the owner or manager of a property that is being used as a commercial, industrial, or institutional facility you must have your property's plumbing system surveyed for cross-connection by your water purveyor.
 If your property has NOT been surveyed for cross-connection, contact the Westminster Water Department to schedule a cross-connection survey.